journeyid/prettier-config/README.md

 echo "module.exports = { ...require('@journeyid/prettier-config') }" > prettier.config.cjs
 ```

-### Variations
+## Customization

-#### Just the core config
+### Just the core config

-By default, the package `@trivago/prettier-plugin-sort-imports` will be installed and used for sorting modules.
-If you don't want this (for example, because you're project uses commonJS style `require` statements) you can use `core.js` instead.
+By default, the plugin `@trivago/prettier-plugin-sort-imports` and the tailwind plugin will be installed.
+If you don't want these (for example, because you're project uses commonJS style `require` statements) you can use `core.js` instead.

 `package.json`: